What is the Schwartz Fellows Program?

 - Summer 2024

-You must have been enrolled at the University Park campus each year of your undergraduate career and must have a minimum grade-point average of 3.60.
+You must graduate from the University Park campus and have been enrolled at the University Park campus for at least two years of your undergraduate career.
+You must also have a minimum grade-point average of 3.60 for courses completed at University Park campus.

 What is the application process?